How our rankings work

 Why exclude design and foreign priority?

 Design patents tend to have higher than average allowance rates, which can throw off the analysis.
 Comparing a firm that does all utility patents with a firm that has even one design patent would put the latter at an advantage.
-As you notice, we also excluded TC 2900 where most/all the design patents are assigned.
+As you notice, we also skipped ranking firms in TC 2900 where most/all the design patents are assigned.